dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
-Recall the running scenario above with block B that has dependencies

-> TX1 &rarr; TX2 &rarr; TX3 &rarr; TX4
-> TX3 &rarr; TX6
-> TX3 &rarr; TX9
+To illustrate this, we will once again utilize our running example.

-The timing of task stealing is hard to predict because it depends on real-time latency and interleaving of validation and execution tasks.
+The timing of task stealing over our running example is hard to predict because it depends on real-time latency and interleaving of validation and execution tasks.
 Notwithstanding, below is a possible execution of S-2 over B with four threads that exhibits fewer (re-)executions and lower overall latency than S-1.

 ```
-Possible time steps S-2 goes through with four threads:
+Possible time-steps running S-2 with four threads over Block B,
+TX1 &rarr; TX2 &rarr; TX3 &rarr; {TX4, TX6, TX9}:

   1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3, TX4 fail; `nextValidation` set to 3
   2. parallel execution of TX2, TX3, TX4, TX5; validation of TX3, TX4 fail; `nextValidation` set to 4
   3. parallel execution of TX3, TX4, TX6, TX7; validation of TX4, TX6 fail; `nextValidation` set to 5